Patient Connection Hub Assess your pain

 Meniscus Tear Treatment Options

-Both conservative and surgical approaches are carefully evaluated to determine the safest and most effective knee meniscus tear treatment plan.
+Meniscus tear treatment depends on the tear pattern, location (vascular zone), severity of symptoms, and patient activity level.
+Both conservative and surgical approaches are carefully evaluated to determine the safest and most effective plan.

 Non-Surgical Treatment